- Education and Science»

 Brigantes betray Caratacus

 Druidic groves desecrated in Wales

 Major Roman victory in Scotland

-The Brigantes wanted to retain their independence from Rome, but knew that their position meant Rome was going to be a new constant in their lives.
+The Brigantes wanted to retain their independence from Rome but knew that their position meant Rome was going to be a new constant in their lives.
 The Brigantes agreed to friendly relations with the Romans after a few skirmishes to get the measure of the unknown invaders.
 Keen to retain their privileges in the new Roman Britain, the Brigantes handed over those Celtic leaders who threatened Roman ambitions.

-With the Brigantes opting to absorb the Roman influence rather than fighting the invading legions it allowed the Romans access to the modern day area's of Scotland and Wales.
+With the Brigantes opting to absorb the Roman influence rather than fighting the invading legions it allowed the Romans access to the modern-day areas of Scotland and Wales.
 The Highlands would prove a problem for the establishment of Roman dominance.
 The geography and climate did nothing to encourage the Romans to advance further than they needed to.
 The failure of the Romans to effectively crush opposition by the northern Celtic Briton's inspired the Welsh Celtic peoples to rebel.

 The inability of the Roman legions to hold the lands it had won in the far north and the defiance shown by the Welsh tribes maintained the Celtic culture of the British Isles.
 Had the native British tribes failed in their resistance to Roman aggression, we would have lost far more of Europe's collective history.
-Ireland is often thought of as the last enclave of the Celtic tradition, but in the population of present day Britain there is still strains of Celtic culture that continues to this present day.
+Ireland is often thought of as the last enclave of the Celtic tradition, but in the population of present-day Britain, there is still strains of Celtic culture that continue to this present day.

 The Celtic tribes such as the Silures, Ordovices and Brigantes may have eventually submitted to Roman rule.
 But their initial resistance allowed much of the Celtic tradition to be observed and recorded ironically by the people who set out to destroy it.